 The inspection was unannounced and took place on 18 March and 29 May 2015.
-This location was last inspected in January 2014 when it was found to be compliant with all the regulations which applied to a service of this type.
+This location was last inspected in January 2014 when it was found to be compliant with all the regulations which apply to a service of this type.

-Primrose Avenue is part of the David Lewis Centre which supports adults with complex needs to attain quality of life and to maximise their potential in a safe residential environment.
-The home is a detached house in a guiet residential area in the village of Haslington near Crewe.
-The house has four bedrooms each with en suite facilities and is part of the David Lewis "Community Programme".
+Elm Cottage is part of the David Lewis Centre which supports adults with complex needs to attain quality of life and to maximise their potential in a safe residential environment.
+The home is registered to provide accommodation for four people who require support and care with their daily lives.
+There were four people living there at the time of the inspection.

-The house draws on the rest of the David Lewis Centre for certain support arrangements most notably clinical, social work and administrative services.
-There were three people living in the home at the time of our inspection.
+The home is approximately one mile from the centre of Middlewich.
+The two-storey domestic type property is close to shops, public transport and other local amenities.
+The home draws on the rest of the David Lewis Centre for certain support arrangements most notably clinical, social work and administrative services.

-There is a registered manager at Primrose Avenue.
+There is a registered manager at Elm Cottage.
 A registered manager is a person who has registered with the Care Quality Commission to manage the service.
 Like registered providers, they are 'registered persons'.
 Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the service is run.

 We found that care was provided in an environment which was as homely as possible.
-Staff went to considerable lengths to make sure that people who lived there experienced it as their own home and undertook the same tasks and made the same choices as other people living in the community.
-Staff were informed about the need to safeguard people, were provided with right information they needed to do this, and knew what to do if they had a concern.
+Staff went to considerable lengths to make sure that people who lived there experienced it as their own home and undertook the many of the same tasks and made the same choices as other people living in the community.